wp-plugins/wangguard/readme.txt

 = Advice =

- * WangGuard NOT protect from comment spam, WangGuard protect your registration page site from sploggers ann unwanted users and clean your database of sploggers and unwanted users.
+ * WangGuard NOT protect from comment spam, WangGuard protect your registration page site from sploggers, unwanted users and untrusted users and WangGuard clean your database from them .
 For comment spam, you have another great plugin, [Akismet](http://wordpress.org/extend/plugins/akismet/).

  * WangGuard protect the standard WordPress, WordPress Multisite, BuddyPress and bbPress 2.0 registration forms.
 If you use custom registration page, maybe WangGuard will not work.
 If you use a plugin or custom registration page, once you've installed WangGuard, test if it works. if it doesn't work, talk with the plugin developer or with your developer to make it compatible or use the standard WordPress, WordPress Multisite, BuddyPress or bbPress 2.0 signup form.